 Patients often have many questions about the GP Doctor consultation process and all of the questions asked below are genuine questions posed by patients.
 Hopefully it addresses some misconceptions about the GP consultation.

-Patients who wish to make an appointment can book 4 weeks in advance when the appointment screen allows.
-You will be offered the first routine appointment with the most suitable healthcare professional or the GP or Nurse of your choice (including on our online apps).
+Patients who wish to make an appointment can book as far in advance as availability allows.
+You will be offered the first routine appointment with the most suitable healthcare professional or the GP or Nurse of your choice (available online)

 Named GP for all patients